 What do we believe?

-What does this mean?
-When rents are high, many tenants cannot afford to move to another unit and will put up with major rights violations.
-Overcrowding, repairs, harassment, and even frequent rent increases are issues which many tenants will withstand in order to stay in their homes.
+Though high costs and poor conditions are widespread, many tenants put up with these and other issues.
+A severe lack of housing priced for poor and working people means it can take months to find a rental home in Santa Cruz.
+Overcrowding, lack of repairs, harassment, and frequent rent increases are issues which many tenants will withstand in order to stay housed.
 In this context, we believe that tenants should be fully aware of their rights in order to maintain decent, safe, and affordable homes.
-Tenant education and an accessible legal aid program can help keep tenants in their homes while the city works to amend housing policies and alleviate the housing crisis.
+Rights education and accessible legal assistance programs can help support tenants in their homes while the city works to amend housing policies and alleviate the housing crisis.

 Who are we?

 Tenant Sanctuary is composed of a team of committed volunteers, a program coordinator, a tenant attorney, and a steering committee.
-Composed of several tenant advocates, the steering committee guides the vision and strategies of the Tenant Sanctuary program.
+The steering committee guides the vision and strategies of the Tenant Sanctuary program and includes:

-- Gretchen Regenhardt, RDA, California Rural Legal Assistance
+- Gretchen Regenhardt, RDA, ex-director California Rural Legal Assistance (Watsonville)

 - David Brown, Administrator for the Hub for Sustainable Living